madminer-tool/madminer-workflow/README.md

 The [MLFlow][mlflow-website] framework has been integrated with some steps of the workflow in order to keep track of runs initial set of parameters, set of results, and generated artifacts.

-**Disclaimer: The existence of an up-and-running MLFlow tracking server is mandatory.**

 In order to locally deploy your own:
 ```shell script
 # Deploy local tracking server